tepi/ImageViewer/README.md

 ImageViewer is an attempt to create "flash-like" animated image viewer without actually using flash.
 This was done mostly as an experiment to see if this would be more or less demanding than Flash on older hardware.

-Installation and usage instructions are provided in doc/readme.txt.

 License
 =======